yashpawar6849/prometheus-conformance/README.md

 In addition to providing confidence to end users of your Prometheus compatibility, offerings that certify are able to:

-* Display interface compliance in their their marketing materials
+* Display interface compliance in their marketing materials
 * Display the "Prometheus Compatible" word and logo marks on their marketing materials

 # Certification